 Cooking vegetables perfectly requires skill.
-Crunching on vegetables more raw than cooked is as disconcerting as eating those killed by overcooking.
-Ever had to wrestle with undercooked vegetables on a dinner plate?
-When a fork or knife can't penetrate, things can get very messy: carrots, broccoli or beans are projected, missile-like, across the table.
+It's as disconcerting to crunch into a vegetable more raw than cooked as it is to eat those killed through overexposure to heat.
+When a fork or knife can't penetrate, things get messy and carrots or broccoli shoot like missiles across the table.

 But there are times when vegetables are best cooked to completely tender.
-There's an essential pleasure in simmering or stewing them well beyond reason in dishes where the rich vegetable concentrate that results from long cooking is an integral part of the recipe, not to be drained away.
-These dishes, cooked in a manner the French call paysanne, have deep agrarian roots.
+There's an essential pleasure in simmering or stewing them well beyond reason to a rich vegetal concentrate.
+Often the French call these dishes paysanne to signal their deep agrarian roots.

-For me, there are three vegetable soups that deliver this kind of simple enjoyment.
+Three vegetable soups deliver this kind of simple enjoyment to me.
 They're not the vibrant green or exotically spiced purées of celebrity chefs.
-They're made with little more than fresh vegetables, some good meat stock, and salt and pepper to taste.
+They're made with little more than fresh vegetables, good stock, salt, and pepper to season.

 The first is Marcella Hazan's Minestrone di Romagna.
-So dear is this soup to me (and to my father) that I used it to pay tribute to Marcella when she passed late last year.
-Here, a mixture of hardy roots and tender green vegetables are simmered over very low heat for three hours.
-Miraculously most of the vegetables retain their shape while hovering perilously close to deterioration.
-Because the simmer is slow and gentle, at the end of cooking discernible cubes of potato and zucchini remain along with the green beans.
-The vegetables that do meld into the base are the sliced caramelized onions that start the flavour-building process, and the shredded Savoy cabbage that marks the finish of the vegetable additions.
-They add sweetness and form a tender soft mush that is the soup's underbelly.
-It's the kind of humble nourishing meal that would be found in the bowl of the farmer in the painting Il Mangiafagioli (The Bean Eater) by Annibale Carracci.
-Marcella writes that this soup "has a mellow dense flavour that recalls no vegetable in particular but all of them at once."
+I cooked it the day she passed, as a tribute.
+A mixture of hardy roots and tender green vegetables are simmered over low heat for three hours.
+Miraculously most of them retain their shape while hovering perilously close to the edge of deterioration—at the end of cooking discernible cubes of potato and zucchini, remain along with the green beans.
+The vegetables that meld into the soup are the sliced caramelized onions, the first in the pot, and the shredded Savoy cabbage, the final addition.
+They add sweetness and form a tender, soft mush, the soup's underbelly.
+It's the kind of humble, nourishing meal found in the farmer's bowl in the painting, Il Mangiafagioli (The Bean Eater) by Annibale Carracci.
+Marcella writes the soup, "has a mellow dense flavour that recalls no vegetable in particular but all of them at once."

-Their recipe for Soupe au Pistou is stuffed full of just that kind of Gallic charm.
+Their recipe for Soupe au Pistou has the same Gallic charm.
 It stands head and shoulders above all other versions.
-Over time, I have made a few small revisions to the recipe—I use good-quality chicken stock instead of water and cook the pasta separately—believing the brothers would approve.
-The cooking time here is the shortest of the three vegetable soups so the broth remains clear.
-The final flourish of thick pesto, stirred in just prior to serving, is a triumph.
-As the soup arrives at the table, an ethereal herbaceous cloud, pungent with fresh basil, envelops the eater, stimulating the appetite.
-This soup was on a lunch menu I crafted when I worked at The Old Prune in Stratford, Ont., and customers would often wax poetic about it (and about the goat cheese soufflé from the wonderful chef Sally Clarke of London, England).
+Over time, I have made a few small revisions—I use homemade chicken stock instead of water and cook the pasta separately.
+The cooking time here is the shortest of the three vegetable soups, so the broth remains crystalline.
+A final flourish of thick pesto stirred in just before leaving the kitchen is a triumph.
+It arrives at the table along in an ethereal herbaceous cloud that envelops the eater.
+I put it on the lunch menu at The Old Prune in Stratford, Ont., and customers waxed poetic about it (and about the goat cheese soufflé from chef Sally Clarke).

 If there were little in my culinary repertoire besides these three vegetable soups, I'd still be considered a damn fine cook.
-They're old fashioned, elegant and accomplished.
-So complete that they need little else—a good loaf of bread, some fine butter, a piece of ripe cheese and local fruit to finish.
+They're old fashioned, elegant and accomplished and need little else—a good loaf of bread, some fine butter, a piece of ripe cheese, and seasonal fruit to finish.

 Much is made of modern chefs planting gardens and turning to vegetables as a primary source of inspiration.
-Chefs everywhere want to be seen with their kitchen clogs sinking into a garden’s dark loamy earth.
-This trend is often pitched as a revolutionary state, a modern innovation, like nothing we've seen before.
-And in its subtleties it could well be.
-But when I look into a bowl of one of these three vegetable soups, I can see its roots.
-I know with great certainty that, where vegetables are concerned, everything old is new again.
+They all want to be seen with their Blundstones sinking into the dark, loamy earth—a revolution, a modern innovation, like nothing we've seen before.
+In its subtleties, it could well be.
+But when I look into a bowl of one of these soups, I see the roots.
+Where vegetables are concerned, everything old is new again.